jacksund/simmate/docs/parameters.md

 ## source
 (experimental feature; advanced users only)
-This column indicates where the input data (and other parameters) came from.
-The source could be a number of things including...
- - a third party id
- - a structure from a different Simmate datbase table
- - a transformation of another structure
+This parameter indicates where the input data (and other parameters) came from.
+The source could be a number of things including a third party id, a structure from a different Simmate database table, a transformation of another structure, a creation method, or a custom submission by the user.
- - a creation method
- - a custom submission by the user

 By default, this is a dictionary to account for the many different scenarios.
 Here are some examples of values used in this column: